caosytrung/EKYC-Passport-And-Face-Detector/README.md

 ```

 #### Retrieve EKYC Result.
-Using onActivityResult to get result.
-If resul† is null, it means that there is user-cancelled or there are some errors happened.
+Using onActivityResult to get the Ekyc-results.
+If result is null, it means that the users cancelled or there are some errors happened.
 ```dart
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
     super.onActivityResult(requestCode, resultCode, data)